Skip to main content

 EU public documents: when an apostille is no longer required

 Since 16 February 2019, certain public documents issued in one EU Member State circulate without an apostille in another Member State.
-That is useful, but not magic: the rule concerns certain documents and does not eliminate every issue of translation or acceptance.
+That is useful, but limited: the rule covers certain documents and does not remove every translation or acceptance issue.

 Often without apostille, depending on the documentDepends on the authority and the completeness of the fileModerate